 Usage Guide: To prevent unauthorized access of non-admin user, user authentication is required (i.e. Admin user password is required) when entering Admin Mode from User Mode.
 If the correct Admin user password is entered, Admin Mode access is granted; if 3 consecutive entry of Admin user password are all wrong, it remains in the User Mode.
+When the user's privilege is changed from the low level to the high level, it needs to authenticate the password of the corresponding level, or else it will not authenticate the password.
 Set the Admin user password under Global Mode with "enable password" command.